synfonaut/Open-Directory/README.md

 ## TODO
+* need sharding to download very large data sets
+* root category concept, make it easy to re-use home-page for single-purpose
 * better design
+* let users tip a custom amount to someone who contributed a link and entire tip chain
 * give items their own page as well
 * better homepage description
 * about with tip screen